 There’s only one safe place in the universe: the place of humility, of lowliness.
 All who abide elsewhere are abominable to God and subject to punishment.
 (Pr 16:5) Certainly, there are degrees of pride … and so degrees of being loathsome to God.
 Where then do we dwell?

 Pride is thinking more highly of ourselves than we ought (Ro 12:3), and what exactly does that look like?

 Refusing to accept the fact that we might, in fact, be the most evil person who has ever lived — this is pride.
 It’s rejecting the label: chief of sinners.
-The apostle Paul himself didn’t do that.
+The apostle Paul himself didn’t do this.
 (1Ti 1:15)

 Let’s be plain: if left to ourselves there’s no telling what we might be like.
 Any good in us is the free gift of God.
 (1Co 4:7) In our free will, apart from God’s restraining and enabling grace, we’re all totally depraved (Je 17:9); abominable, filthy, drinking iniquity like water (Job 15:6); we’re all as an unclean thing; all of our self exaltation is disgusting to God.
 (Is 64:6)

 When saints see themselves as they are in the presence of the absolute purity and holiness of God, we abhor ourselves (Job 42:6, Is 6:5); we cry out with the Psalmist, “Keep back thy servant from presumptuous sins!
 Let them not have dominion over me.”
 (Ps 19:13)

 If we’re not behaving as badly as another, this is the undeserved grace of God (1Co 15:10); we’ve nothing to glory in but Jesus Christ.
 (1Co 1:29-31) Forgetting this, taking any credit for ourselves, is pride.